 This certificate program responds to the current need for trained practitioners in infant through early childhood learning centers due to the increased demand for childcare among a growing number of families.
 It provides the educational foundation for a person who seeks to become a home childcare provider.
-Upon successful completion of the Early Childhood Care Assistant Certificate Program, students will be able to continue their studies in Bronx Community College's Education Associate AAS Degree Program, and all of the certificate course credits will be accepted for this AAS degree.
+Upon successful completion of the Early Childhood Care Assistant Certificate Program, students may choose to continue their studies in Bronx Community College's Education AS Degree Program degree.